 Time out of Joint by Philip K. Dick - For my money, this is Philip K.'s best (no small claim in a field of forty-four novels and one hundred and twenty-one short stories).
 While it doesn't appear so at first, this is very much about how higher powers deal with times of crisis.
 If you believe the article linked in the second paragraph of this post is about how powerful people try to alter the narrative, or if you believe it's the people who wrote that article that are trying to alter the narrative, Time out of Joint will still resonate for you.

-The Plague by Albert Camus - A work of literature that reads like a thriller (at times), it has much to say about how people deal -- and fail to deal -- with the particular sort of trouble we're having now.
+The Plague by Albert Camus - A work of literature that reads like an existential thriller (at times), it has much to say about how people deal -- and fail to deal -- with the particular sort of trouble we're in now.

 Maybe you prefer books that get you far away from the problem.
 I get it.
 If so, have a look at this, instead.